jim-nnamdi/pseudo-atm/readme.md

 # CLI ATM
-> A simple cli ATM built in c++ .. this serves as a guideline to a major project.
+> A single file for simple cli ATM built in c++ .. this serves as a guideline to a major project.
 - Show the menu
 - Check balance
 - Deposit funds